 Larry likes volunteering at SMNHC because it provides the opportunity to be outdoors and to work with elementary school level education in ecosystems.
 He also volunteers weekly with the US Forest Service in a variety of tasks including trail maintenance, removing dead trees and reducing fuel loads (fire management).

-In the summer of 2010 Kelly Dix, joined the SMNHC.
-She began working with us on our dendrochronology project and the Ecology Field Program.
+Kelly joined the SMNHC in the summer of 2010, when she began working with us on our dendrochronology project and the Ecology Field Program.
 Kelly is a retired toxicologist who moved to New Mexico from North Carolina ten years ago.
 She has volunteered with the NM Wilderness Alliance, but began volunteering at SMNHC to combine her interest in education and passion for wilderness.
-She wants to pass an appreciation for wilderness onto the next generation.
+She wants to pass an appreciation for wilderness on to the next generation.

-Marty also began with the Center through a project with the Bernalillo County Master Naturalist.
-Marty lends a hand in variety of projects around the Center year-round.
-His previous experience leading boy scouts has prepared him for adventures at the SMNHC.
+Marty began with the Center through a project with the Bernalillo County Master Naturalist program in 2011.
+Marty lends a hand in a variety of projects around the Center year-round.
+In 2014, he articulated a skeleton of a black bear whose carcass was found on our property.
+His previous outdoor experiences, including leading Boy Scouts, have prepared him well for adventures at the SMNHC.

 Dave has been a volunteer at the Center since 2011.
 He is a retired physical anthropologist who started his career in Arizona and New Mexico as an archaeologist and has worked all over the world while a Professor of Anthropology and Comparative Medicine at Wake Forest University.